 To whom does the Precious Metals Code apply?

 The Precious Metals market features a diverse set of participants that engage in the market in different ways and across various Precious Metals products, for example, the extraction, refining, transportation, storage, financing, transacting and marketing of Gold, Silver, Platinum and Palladium.
-The Code is written with this diversity in mind so that it can apply to all wholesale Precious Metals market, including sell-side and buy-side entities, operators of trading venues and other entities providing brokerage, execution and settlement services.
-While there can be no universal “one size fits all” approach given the diversity of the market, the Code is intended to establish a common set of practices for responsible participation in the market.
+The Code is written with this diversity in mind so that it can apply to all wholesale Precious Metals Market Participants, including sell-side and buy-side entities, operators of trading venues and other entities providing brokerage, execution and settlement services.
+While there can be no universal “one size fits all” approach given the diversity of the market, the Code is intended to establish a common set of practices for responsible participation in these markets.

 For the purposes of this document, a “Market Participant” is a person or organisation (irrespective of its legal form) that is involved in the global OTC wholesale trading market for Precious Metals.
 As a guide, it is expected that this Code would generally apply to the relevant Precious Metals activity of: